MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/administer/arc-customer-scenario.md

 When a customer forwards the original email (E1) from Sent items to another queue Q4, automatic record creation creates a new case Case 4 for Q4.
 The forwarded email is related to all cases Case 1, Case 2, Case 3, and Case 4.

-However, if you don't want the forwarded email to be associated with existing cases, you can customize using the sample code.
+However, if you don't want the forwarded email to be associated with the existing cases that originated in the earlier queues, you'll need to perform [customization](#customization).

-## Customizations steps
+## Customization

-1. Extract the shared sample code (shared as a zip file).
+1. Extract the sample code.

 2. [Build the plugin](/power-apps/developer/data-platform/tutorial-write-plug-in#build-plug-in).